jesslindee/jekyll-now/_posts/2016-11-07-Week-Eleven.md

 Tip of the week:

--[Here](https://regexcrossword.com/) is a regex crossword website.
+- [Here](https://regexcrossword.com/) is a regex crossword website.
 It has some concepts we haven't learned, but it's still cool to try out.
 (Credit for finding this website goes to Stas Ilinksy and his [SWE blog](http://ilinskiy.me/swe-blog/Week-10/))

--[This](http://www.vertabelo.com/blog/notes-from-the-lab/9-tips-for-better-database-design) is an article with tips to build a better database.
+- [This](http://www.vertabelo.com/blog/notes-from-the-lab/9-tips-for-better-database-design) is an article with tips to build a better database.
 It might be a little late for it for this project, but it's good to know.

--Lastly, [here](https://piazza.com/class/is7tzuwt2r8249?cid=194) is a  list of everyone's websites in the class in case you want to see them! :)
+- Lastly, [here](https://piazza.com/class/is7tzuwt2r8249?cid=194) is a  list of everyone's websites in the class in case you want to see them! :)

 Laugh of the week:
 [Interesting ways to enter your phone number](https://imgur.com/a/4f3XB)